TOAST-DOCS/TOAST-Cloud/en/toast-sdk/iap-android.md

 ### IapProductDetails

 * Detail product information is available with lapProductDetails.
-* Includes information registered in TOAST IAP Console and Google Play Console or OneStore Developer.
+* Includes information registered in TOAST IAP Console and Google Play Console or ONE store Developer.

 ```java
 /* IapProductDetails.java */